 I remember being young and learning the word “telecrastination.”
 It was when you would wait for the phone to ring twice before you answered so you didn’t look desperate.
 I understand it, but it’s sort of ridiculous.

-Today’s equivalent of that is waiting a while before you reply to a text or email.
-You don’t want to be the person who replies instantly.
+Today’s equivalent of that is waiting a while before you reply to a text or email because you don’t want to be the person who replies instantly.

 But you know what?
 That means you are stuck thinking about that text or email until you actually do reply.
 That’s an unnecessary burden to carry in your brain.
-Just reply and move on.
+Just reply and move on with your day.

 And, honestly, if you don’t reply right away, there’s a very good chance you’ll forget to reply at all.